The Episcopal Church Welcomes You...

 We are followers of Jesus Christ serving the world.

 We are followers of Jesus Christ serving the world.
 Holy Nativity got its start in 1978 as a mission church, aiming to be a less formal, family-friendly faith community.
 Our present church was built in 1988, and we obtained parish status in 2008.
-We continue to welcome and include people of all ages and backgrounds.
-We strive to nurture and inspire one another, and all whose paths we cross, to follow more deeply following Christ's great commandments to love God and all our neighbors.
+We continue to welcome and include people of ALL ages and backgrounds.
+We strive to nurture and inspire one another, and all whose paths we cross, to follow more deeply Christ's great commandments to love God and all our neighbors.
 We do this through worship, fellowship, learning and growing in our faith, reaching out to those in need both near and far, and working to spread God's peace and compassion in our community and world.